-Students withdrawing or taking a leave of absence from Pacifica: To be eligible for a refund, timely written notification must be submitted to the Office of the Registrar as specified below.
+Students withdrawing or taking a leave of absence from Pacifica are eligible for a tuition refund after submitting written notification to the Office of the Registrar.
 The date of withdrawal will be determined by the date written notification is received by the Office of the Registrar.
-If you withdraw or file a Leave of Absence from Pacifica after instruction has begun, you will receive a pro rata refund of the tuition charges as stated below:
+If you withdraw or file for a Leave of Absence from Pacifica after instruction has begun, you will receive a pro rata refund of the tuition charges as stated below.
 For newly admitted students, \$250 of the enrollment deposit will be deducted from the refund.

-Students dropping or withdrawing from a course.
-To be eligible for a refund, a completed Request to Drop a Class Form must be received by the Office of the Registrar.
-The date of dropping or withdrawing from a course will be determined by the date written notification is received by the Office of the Registrar.
+Students dropping or withdrawing from a course are eligible for a tuition refund after submitting a completed Request to Drop a Class form to the Office of the Registrar.
+The effective date will be determined by the date written notification is received by the Office of the Registrar.
 If you drop a class or withdraw from a course after instruction has begun, you will receive a pro rata refund based on a "per unit tuition calculation" as specified below: